 The protein content is higher in firm types of tofu than in softer types.
 According to the Illinois Center for Soy Foods (ICSF), a 3-oz. piece of firm tofu has about 13 g of protein, compared with about 4 g in soft tofu.
 The Vegetarian Resource Group (VRG) puts the content of 4 to 5 oz. of tofu at 11 g.–LiveStrong

-No one will ever guess that this vegan carrot cake is completely free of oil, dairy, and eggs making it a heart-healthy option that won’t clog arteries.
+No one will ever guess that this vegan dessert is completely free of oil, dairy, and eggs making it a heart-healthy option that won’t clog arteries.

 Not that long ago, I took it to my mother’s house for Sunday dessert with family, and they all loved it!
 Hopefully, it will become one of your family’s favorite plant based recipes too.